afcapel/websocket_parser/README.md

 ## Usage.
 TMTOWTDI.

-### Use return values
+### Return values

-The simplest way to use the websocket parser is to create a new one, fetch it with data and call the parse methods.
+The simplest way to use the websocket parser is to create a new one, fetch it with data and query it for new messages.

 ```ruby
 require 'websocket_parser'